 Yin and yang originates in Chinese philosophy to explain the balance of everything in the universe.
 Everything has an opposing, yet complementary side like day and night, hot and cold etc. With too much of one aspect, balance is unachieved.
 This philosophy is applied to yoga practice and the need to balance the strong, energetic ‘yang’ flows, with slower, more still ‘yin’ poses.
 Aerial and floor yoga both provide yin and yang style practices.
-Aerial fitness and flow 2 classes exhibit a more energetic ‘yang’ style, while aerial restorative gently provides yin.
-The same can be seen in power flow and yin floor classes.
+Aerial fitness and playful classes exhibit a more energetic ‘yang’ style, while aerial restorative gently provides yin.
+The same can be seen in yoga play (power yoga) and deep stretch (yin) floor classes.

 4. Which one first?